taiga-family/ng-event-plugins/README.md

 - Decorated method will be called and change detection triggered if predicate returns `true`.

-- Predicates must be exported named function for AOT, arrow functions will trigger build error.

 - `.silent` modifier will not work with built-in keyboard pseudo-events, such as `keydown.enter` or `keydown.arrowDown` since Angular re-enters `NgZone` inside internal handlers.